flakey-bit/flakey-bit.github.io/_posts/2022-09-26-a-gentle-introduction-to-functional-programming.md

 * ...
 * therefore the whole call stack (right the way to `Main()`) is impure

-In "proper" functional programming languages (like Haskell), all functions are pure by default (i.e. unless explicitly stated otherwise).
+In functional programming languages (like Haskell), all functions are pure by default (i.e. unless explicitly stated otherwise).

 #### Advantages of pure functions
 * They're super easy to test because you can treat them as a black-box